Developing Human Capital

 Business Producer Development Program (CGF)

 Konica Minolta, Inc. implements a program (CGF) that aims to train business producers who can achieve robust business growth.
-The company carefully selects young employees with the desire to solve social issues through the creation of new value, and 15 were selected in fiscal 2020, the tenth fiscal year.
+The Company carefully selects young employees with the desire to solve social issues through the creation of new value, and in fiscal 2021, 15 employees who joined in the tenth fiscal year of the program took part in the activities.
 As part of the training curriculum, the young employees who participate in the program work on creating new businesses while refining their skills together.
-This is not a pre-existing program, but is actually a curriculum that was entirely created by Management Committee members who are passionate about training the employees selected from a wide range of fields within the company.
+This is not a pre-existing program, but is actually a curriculum that was entirely created by Management Committee members who are passionate about training the employees selected from a wide range of fields within the Company.
 In light of this, CGF plays a major role as an opportunity for interaction and refinement across the workplace, specialties and generations.

 Brainstorming new business ideas